Last Updated on July 26, 2022 by Michelle Ball

 Sometimes school districts may allow “time served” (schools don’t call it this) if a new semester started while the expulsion was pending (but not always).
 What I mean by “time served” is that a school district starts the expulsion term prior to the semester when their expulsion hearing was held.
 This is great if the expellable act happened in one semester but the expulsion decision did not get finalized until the next one.

 What is the minimum term of expulsion if a student is found guilty?

 One semester is the minimum expulsion term, if the student is expelled.

 Does the board of education have to expel a student?

-Per state law, not unless it is a proven “Big 5 Offense.”
-Otherwise, they have discretion to offer alternative punishments as the circumstances warrant.
+Per California law, no expulsion has to issue unless it is a proven “Big 5 Offense.”
+Otherwise, the school board has discretion to offer alternative punishments for the student as the circumstances warrant.

-Michelle Ball is an experienced student expulsion attorney who assists with expulsion expulsion resolutions, hearings and appeals.
-She works across California from Sacramento, to Los Angeles, San Francisco, Tahoe, Clovis, Morro Bay, Chico, and wherever students may be in trouble.
+Michelle Ball is an experienced student expulsion attorney who assists with expulsion resolutions, hearings and appeals.
+She works as a student lawyer across California from Sacramento, to Los Angeles, San Francisco, Tahoe, Clovis, Morro Bay, Chico, and wherever students may be in trouble.

 Education Attorney for Students

 LAW OFFICE OF MICHELLE BALL